IgniteUI/igniteui-react-examples/samples/grids/data-grid/column-summaries/README.md

 import { IgrDataGrid } from 'igniteui-react-grids';
 import { IgrColumnGroupDescription } from 'igniteui-react-grids';
 import { IgrColumnSummaryDescription } from 'igniteui-react-grids'
-import { SummaryOperand, SummaryCalculator, DefaultSummaryResult, IDataSource, ISummaryResult } from 'igniteui-react-core';
+import { IgrProvideCalculatorEventArgs } from 'igniteui-react-core';
 import { IgrTextColumn } from 'igniteui-react-grids';
 import { IgrNumericColumn } from 'igniteui-react-grids';
 import { IgrDateTimeColumn } from 'igniteui-react-grids';
+import { SummaryOperand, SummaryCalculator, DefaultSummaryResult, IDataSource, ISummaryResult } from 'igniteui-react-core';

 IgrDataGridModule.register();